 All time clock entries are recorded with an activity, which allows employees to assign time to specific tasks, jobs, projects, functions, or locations.
 Out memos are temporary notes that are left when an employee stops working and are not included on employee timecards.

 Yes.
-You can set up as many different automatic time deduction rules as you want and assign a different rule to each worker.
+In the Configure Auto Time Deductions window, you can set up as many different automatic time deduction rules as you want and assign a different rule to each worker.

 No. Deleting a user also deletes their entire timecard history.
 It’s much better to make the user inactive.

-You need to close the payroll period.
-Closing the payroll period automatically advances the current period starting and ending dates to the next payroll period based on your payroll settings.
+You need to close the payroll period from the administrative toolbar.
+Closing the payroll period automatically advances the current period starting and ending dates to the next payroll period based on your settings in Configure Payroll Period.